When are applications due?

 Do I have to start the co-enrollment program in my first semester at VCCS?

-The co-enrollment program is flexible.
-Entry is open to any qualified VCCS student enrolled in an ADN nursing program regardless of their semester in the program.
+No. The co-enrollment program is flexible and entry is open to any qualified VCCS student enrolled in an ADN nursing program, regardless of their semester in the program.
 Students may start in their first, second, third, or even fourth semester and their plan of study will be tailored accordingly.

 If admitted, approximately how much will the program cost?